 In the UK, your credit files are held by three credit referencing agencies.
 These are Experian, Equifax and TransUnion (formerly Call Credit).

-Your credit file and associated credit score will be accessed when you apply for loans.
+Your credit file and associated credit score will be accessed when you make an application for loans.
 Lenders use credit scores during their decision-making process.

 Some lenders work with one credit reference agency.
 Yet other lenders check scores with two, or even all three.
 Thus each agency might give you a different score, based on their own criteria.